Specialty & Non-QM Construction Lenders in California

 If: Borrower is self-employed with non-traditional income documentation (no W-2s, writes off heavily on tax returns)

 Then: Route to non-QM bank statement program (12-24 month statements) for permanent financing.
-For construction phase, use private money lender (Lima One, Kiavi, Pacific Private Money) then refinance into bank statement permanent loan (Angel Oak, Acra, A&D Mortgage, NewFi).
+For construction phase, check Specialty & Non-QM Lenders above for private money options, then refinance into bank statement permanent loan with a non-QM takeout lender.

 If: Borrower wants to be their own general contractor (owner-builder) on a primary residence

 Then: Conventional lenders will almost universally decline.
-Very few non-QM lenders accept owner-builders.
-North Coast Financial (CA hard money) does owner-occupied.
-Require minimum 30-50% down payment, credit score 675+, and detailed construction budget/timeline.
-Consider whether borrower has a GC license—if yes, some conventional programs reopen.
+Very few non-QM or hard money lenders accept owner-builders.
+Check the Specialty & Non-QM Lenders above for those accepting owner-builders.
+Require minimum 30-50% down, credit 675+, and detailed construction budget/timeline.
+If borrower has a GC license, some conventional programs reopen.

 If: Borrower is a real estate investor building non-owner-occupied residential for flip or rental